 Atticus Coffee and Gifts

 Atticus Coffee and Gifts carries a charming and eclectic assortment of gift and décor items.
 You will find locally roasted coffee, tea, soaps, home décor, books, cards, chocolates, and more.
 Atticus also proudly features a large selection of items created locally.

 For anyone who loves thrifting, antiques, and vintage clothing, the shops in North Monroe make this neighborhood a destination.
 Find pin-up style clothing at Atomic Threads Clothing Boutique, or browse Kingsley & Scout for men’s clothing and handcrafted goods in one retail and art space.
 Tossed & Found, 1889 Salvage Company, and Chic & Shab are also a must.

 Every Wednesday from 5-9 p.m. running mid-May through mid-September, the

 Kendall Yards Night Market is the place to be.
 You’ll find everything from local fresh produce and herbs to cheese, honey, baked goods, pickles, and jams.
 Come for the shopping and local vendors but, stay for a food truck dinner on the lawn.

 Plan your trip to Spokane around one of these amazing annual events.
 Here are just a few of Spokane’s recurring events that attract visitors and locals alike every year.

 Inlander Restaurant Week (February – March)

 Since 1977, the first Sunday in May has been dedicated to Spokane’s Lilac Bloomsday Run.
 What started as a small run with about 1,200 runners has now become an annual tradition that attracts over 50,000 participants.
-The 7.5-mile route takes participants through a course beginning and ending in downtown Spokane near Riverfront Park with scenic views of the Spokane River.
+The 7.5-mile route takes participants through a course beginning and ending in downtown near Riverfront Park with scenic views of the river.

 Spokane Lilac Festival (May & November)